XpiritBV/azure-security-as-code/README.md

 # azure-security-as-code
 Scripts to define your azure security governance as code and avoid manual settings of permissions and avoiding configuration drift

+This library is created in a modular fashion where each module will deliver the functionality for security governance of a specific Azure resource type

+### Current Azure resource types supported
+* Resource Groups
+* Security Groups

+### Future Azure resource types on backlog
+* Azure SQL
+* Keyvault
+* Azure Datalake
+* Others

+If you have preferences on other resource types let us known in the issues.

+# Usage

 ## Usage in general ##